 If something is not clear or you have a question, please don’t hesitate to contact us, we’ll be happy to help.

 1 litre Permacon is sufficient for an average of 44 ft2.

 The difference between Permacon, Oppercon and Cementmix:

-Permacon can be applied to any cementitious surface (concrete, stucco, concrete bricks, stone bricks, marble, gypsum or porous natural stone etc.).
+Permacon can be applied to any cementitious surface (concrete, stucco, concrete bricks, stone bricks, gypsum or porous natural stone etc.).
 Its simplicity as for the application techniques, makes it most convenient for the treatment of walls, floors, ceilings and any structure made with these materials, in any form and size.

 Permacon is very suitable under hydrostatic pressure for concrete ending up underneath the soil, like basements, foundations, sewage pipes, tunnels or with floor heating etc. after you’ve applied Permacon.
 Unlike Oppercon, which is a repellent agent, it’s possible to add a finish paint, cement or any kind of finish you wish.
 Guaranteeing a perfect, durable and waterproof surface.

 Oppercon is a surface treatment repellent agent for concrete, stone and stony materials.

 Without leaving any visible trace of its presence, it will, unlike Permacon, make the surface of these materials waterproof, water repellent and UV-resistant.
 Because of its repellent properties, it means that a finish, like paint, cement or any kind of finish is not possible.
 The Oppercon treatment should be repeated after 15 years.